Topological property (T) for groupoids: Examples

 Yu and the second author introduced a notion called \emph{geometric property (T)} in \cite{Willett:2013cr} for monogenic, bounded geometry coarse spaces.
 On the other hand, Skandalis, Tu, and Yu \cite{Skandalis:2002ng} introduced a \emph{coarse groupoid} $G(X)$ associated to any bounded geometry coarse space $X$.
 Our goal in this subsection is to explain why geometric property (T) for $X$ is equivalent to property (T) for $G(X)$.
 This example is one of the main motivations behind our definition of property (T) for groupoids.

 Let $X$ be a coarse space as in \cite[Definition 2.3]{Roe:2003rw}.
-Precisely, this means that $X$ is equipped with a collection $\mathcal{E}$ of subsets of $X\times X$ called \emph{controlled sets} which contains the diagonal, and is closed under the formation of subsets, finite unions, and products, where the product of two subsets $E$ and $F$ of $X\times X$ is defined to be
+Precisely, this means that $X$ is equipped with a collection $\mathcal{E}$ of subsets of $X\times X$ called \emph{controlled sets} which contains the diagonal, and is closed under the formation of subsets, finite unions, inverses, and products, where the inverse of $E$ is defined by